De Divinatione: Contents

 In the second book Cicero provides arguments against auguries, auspices, astrology, lots, dreams, and every species of omens and prodigies.
 For example, he argues that he dreamt of Marius during his banishment because he often thought about him, not because it was some sort of omen.
 He states that during one's sleep, the soul is in a relaxed state and remnants of one's waking thoughts move freely within the soul.
+Using an example where an unnamed interpreter and Antipho interpret an Olympic runner’s dream as both a victory and defeat, he suggests that that divination is based on the interpretation of the augur, and has no logical grounds or skill.

+Cicero also disagrees with Cratippus’s certainty of the existence of divination.
+He states that prophecies come true due to luck or chance, while mythical tellings of Oracles are myths, and should not be taken for fact.
+He further criticizes the ‘riddles’ that divination and ‘dream messages’ provide.
+He questions whether the gods genuinely intend to warn mortals of the future if such omens are obscure and prone to misunderstanding.

-It concludes with a chapter on the evils of superstition, and Cicero's efforts to extirpate it.
+Book Two concludes with a chapter on the evils of superstition, and Cicero's efforts to extirpate it.
 The whole thread is interwoven by curious and interesting stories.

 De Divinatione is notable as one of posterity's primary sources on the workings of Roman religion, and as a source for the conception of scientificity in Roman classical antiquity.